charlotte-os/developer-docs/DESIGN.md

 ## User Interface

-- Overview: The system will provide two user interfaces: a text shell and a graphical UI -Text UI
+#### Overview: The system will provide two user interfaces, a text shell and a graphical UI for users to interact with it.

+-Text UI
 	- A rich TUI that allows users to interact with the system.
 	- The programming interface for the TUI should be richer than curses or conio and potentially allow a mouse to be used